adammccartney/rill/rill/etc/to-do.md

     Score~~
   - ~~there is a problem to solve with segment_maker._configure_score()~~
  + Clean up segments B-G
- + Test a build with travis?
+ + Test a build with travis
  + Write violin part
  + Write methods for attachments (markup + dynamics)